Anbeeld/ACAI/docs/analysis.md

 What exists:

-- `acai_destroyer_preference` is actively referenced in over 40 tech and component AI weight checks across the codebase
+- `acai_destroyer_preference` is actively referenced in 44 places across tech (39) and component (5) AI weight checks

 Current reality:

 - the flag assignment in `aai_yearly.10` is commented out, and any existing flag is explicitly removed
-- the flag is never set by any live code path, so the many tech/component weight branches that check for it are dead conditions
+- the flag is never set by any live code path, so the 44 tech/component weight branches that check for it are dead conditions

 ### Commented Anbeeld war hook